andytudhope/living-blue-book/source/knowledge_repo/index.md

 lose yourself as lovers lose themselves, and you'll be that." — Farīd ud-Dīn ʿAṭṭār

+"Longing is a living prayer of love \[...\] In the ocean of love's longing, the ego is doomed.
+The primal cry of the soul takes the lover beyond this world and the next, straight to Him who is our deepest desire \[...\] The secret of love's union is the He unites with Himself in the heart of His lover.
+The lover who gives himself to longing participates in this mystery \[...\] Love is both the longing for union and the bliss of union.
+Love is the sadness of separation and the knowledge that there is no separation." — Llewellyn Vaughan-Lee

 "I was passionate,
 filled with longing,
 I searched